-For each gene, these counts were preprocessed by either truncating all counts to 1 (the current Censoring practice) or via RASTA, in addition to investigating the uncorrected data.
-These counts were then summed, giving rise to three separate DGE values for each gene.
+For each gene, these counts were preprocessed by either truncating all counts to 1 (the current censoring practice) or via RASTA.
+These modified counts were then summed, giving rise to an adjusted DGE value for each gene.
 This process was repeated 500 times to account for simulation-to-simulation (sampling) variability.